The loyalty scheme for everything you do at Heathrow

 The Three Bells

-The only pub in Heathrow Airport's Terminal 3 in Arrivals.
+The only pub in Heathrow Airport's Terminal 3 in Departures.
 There aren't many airport pubs where you'll see fresh flowers and vintage sofas to relax in.
 Of course, there's also range of premium and craft beers, fine wines and spirit rack, not forgetting Whiskeys and bourbons.
 From a sit-down meal to screens for live sports with a pub grub, we have the space for you.
 Our lovely private dining seats 12 if you want to celebrate anything.

 We are now taking bookings for Christmas, so if you want to be different this year, contact firstname.lastname@example.org